 - There is no firewall on your server blocking the requests from WHMCS

 - Enable or disable SSL mode on your servers by going to Configuration () > System Settings > Products/Services > Servers > Edit.

 406 Not Acceptable

 A 406 - Not Acceptable error usually is due to the server's mod_security rules blocking the query from WHMCS being executed.

-To resolve this it will be necessary to check the mod_sec logs to see which rule is being triggered and that rule.
-If you do not have access to the server mod_sec logs or to change the rule configuration, please contact your server admin/hosting provider.
+To resolve this, check the mod_security logs to see which rule is being triggered and that rule.
+If you do not have access to the server mod_security logs or to change the rule configuration, contact your server administrator or hosting provider.